-During the current year the Company adopted all the new and revised International Financial Reporting Standards (IFRS) that are relevant to its operations and are effective for the accounting periods beginning 1 April 2018.
-This adoption did not have a material effect on the accounting policies of the Company, except with the following:
+During the current year the Company adopted all the new and revised International Financial Reporting Standards (IFRS) that are relevant to its operations and are effective for the accounting periods beginning 1 April 2019.
+This adoption did not have a material effect on the accounting policies of the Company.